Skip to main content

 1 jalapeño, chopped

-½ teaspoon of togarashi pepper
+½ teaspoon togarashi pepper

 What You Do:

 1. In a small pot over high heat, boil sake and mirin until reduced by a third.
-Reduce heat, add miso and sugar, and stir constantly for 2 to 3 minutes.
+Reduce heat, add miso and sugar, and stir constantly 2 to 3 minutes.
 Bring to room temperature.

 2. In a large bowl, place cauliflower and romanesco and pour over miso mixture to cover.
-Let sit for 2 to 3 hours.
+Let sit 2 to 3 hours.

-4. Onto a serving plate, transfer cauliflower and romanesco, pour over the yuzu juice, and finish with a sprinkle of pine nuts, chopped jalapeño, and togarashi pepper.
+4. Onto a serving plate, transfer cauliflower and romanesco, pour over yuzu juice, and finish with a sprinkle of pine nuts, chopped jalapeño, and togarashi pepper.

 For more plant-based stories like this, read: